EngineerLogbook/django-boilerplate-template/README.md

 # django-templating-boilerplate
-A base repository for *most* django projects.
+A base repository for *most* django projects, Hackathons and stuff cause re-making a basic setup is always a pain.

+And as a basic rule to coding if you find yourself rewriting it is to automate it.